-International companies have a special interest in cultural differences in local markets
+International companies have a particular interest in

 - cultural variations and cultural barriers to communication